Heir Island: Gort na Cille

+Amenities and infrastructure

-There is a small hamlet on the island; the old main residential area known as Paris which is noted for the bridge, which is only wide enough for one car to pass.
-This hamlet was once the centre of the island's fishing activities due to the fact that the landing, pickling and barrelling of the day's catch was done there.
+There is a small hamlet on the island.
+This hamlet, the main residential area known as Paris, was once the centre of the island's fishing activities and the landing, pickling and barrelling of the day's catch was done there.

 Many of the ruins on the island reflect the years when the island's population was higher.
 The schoolhouse and schoolmaster's house are on the island's main road.
 The island also has 2 piers and today the shop's location is in Burke's (home of the Roaringwater Sailing School).

-The island has a wildlife preserve and several beaches.
-These include the Sandy Beach (or Trá Bán), a sandy stretch on the east side of the island which faces Baltimore.
-The beach is used as a landing point for small craft during the summer months.

-The main way to get to the island is via the island ferry, the M.V Thresher, which departs from Cunnamore point to the island's main pier 6 times a day, every 2 hours, from 8am to 6pm during the summer.
+The main way to get to the island is via a small ferry, the M.V Thresher, which departs from Cunnamore point to the island's main pier 6 times a day, every 2 hours, from 8am to 6pm during the summer.
+The service has been subsidized by the Department of Arts, Heritage and the Gaeltacht since 2003, and in 2013 carried its 100,000th passenger.
 This ferry also operates routes from adjacent islands and Baltimore upon special request.
 Another ferry which services the islands is the M.V.
 Boy Colm which provides ferry services from Baltimore and Cunnamore throughout the summer months of July and August to Heir Island and to Sherkin Island.
 Unscheduled and special sailings to other destinations on this vessel are upon request.
 For angling trips, island and "eco" tours, the M.V.
 Norvic provides a service within Roaringwater Bay.

-One restaurant on the island is noted for its fresh "catch of the day"; which varies depending on season.
-Shrimp, lobster, salmon, crab and a variety of local fish are served at the restaurant called, "The Island Cottage".
-A special evening ferry departs from Cunnamore at 8pm and returning at 12 midnight, and like the restaurant is by booking only.
+A special evening ferry departs from Cunnamore at 8pm and returning at 12 midnight is by booking only.

 Heir Island is supplied with mains power from the mainland through a submarine power cable.